ranjanrai12/angular-prep/src/app/theory/angular/09-change-detection.md

 Zone.js is a library that shipped with angular. `Zone` creates a wrapper around all asynchronous operations in the browser such as user interactions,setTimeOut, setInterval, Promise and any other changes that can cause `changes in state`, If it's find the changes in state then angular run the change detection from top to down view tree.

-- But How exactly zonejs notify to angular of async operation completion, So Zone.js use the technique called monkey patching to patch the browser's native APi and bring some additional behaviour to it.
+- But How exactly `zonejs` notify to angular of` async operation completion`, So Zone.js use the technique called `monkey patching` to patch the browser's native APi and bring some additional behaviour to it.

 `Note:` Zone js doesn't know that from which component state has changed and only it knows that some state from some component has been changed and it informs to angular to start the change detection, then angular starts checking from whole view tree from top-to-bottom, that the main issue with zonejs.